Brazil is one of those landmasses that is way too big to try to describe in a single sentence.

-The security on these subways does not tolerate any excuses, especially since the carriages state women-only warnings that are painted in pick in both Portuguese and English.
+The security on these subways does not tolerate any excuses, especially since the carriages state women-only warnings that are painted in both Portuguese and English.

 The Amazon is easily the most incredible habitat in the world.
 It also really big and comes with potential dangers to those that want to explore this habitat alone.

-If you would like to venture into this rain forest always use reputable and qualified guides that know about the risks and the paths in these areas.
+If you would like to venture into this rainforest, always use reputable and qualified guides that know the risks and the paths in the Amazon.
 This same rule is applicable to Pantanal.

-Brazil might not be one of the safest countries in South America and renowned for the bad press when it comes to violence, crime, and their higher murder numbers.
+Brazil is one of the least safest countries in South America and renowned for the bad press when it comes to violence, crime, and their higher murder numbers.

-Yet the reality behind these statistics is mainly to do with the criminal activities between the gangs that are based far away from the tourist destinations.
+However, the reality behind these statistics is mainly to do with the criminal activities between the gangs that are based far away from tourist destinations.

-In general, Brazil is relatively safe for visitors and tourists but still.
+In general, Brazil is relatively safe for visitors and tourists.
 The scenarios that involve tourists usually involve non-violent pick-pocketing or muggings, but in most cases, tourists usually do not encounter these issues.
 It is still wise to practice precautions in the main urban areas like Salvador, Recife, and Rio de Janeiro, and safeguard your belongings.

-Florianopolis is a must when traveling in Brazil!
-It’s literally a paradise and comes with everything you can demand from the island.
+Florianopolis is a must-go when traveling in Brazil!
+It’s a paradise and comes with everything you can demand from the island.
 Floripa (as locals call it) is heaven for backpackers, travelers, hikers, party people, surfers but also a great spot for some nice family time.

-EDITOR’s note: In one of our recent articles, we’ve selected 8 best beaches in Florianopolis but in total Floripa comes with 42 beaches around the island.
+EDITOR’s note: In one of our recent articles, we’ve selected 8 best beaches in Florianopolis but in total Floripa has 42 beaches around the island.

 Best time to visit Florianopolis is between November and March, otherwise, the temperature is dropping down since it’s located quite south.

-There are many small villages and towns around the islands where you can score some fancy hotels, affordable aibnbs or some amazing backpackers’ hostels with great vibes.
+There are many small villages and towns around the islands where you can score some fancy hotels, affordable Airbnb’s or some amazing backpackers’ hostels with great vibes.